vvummadi/hugo-website/README.md

 ## Related resources

 + [latex-cv](https://github.com/pmichaillat/latex-cv) - This LaTeX template produces a minimalist academic CV, which you can post on your website.
-Your CV should be named `cv.pdf` and placed in the `static` folder.
+The CV should be named `cv.pdf` and placed in the `static` folder.
 It will be accessible from the homepage via a social icon.

 ## Real-world implementations